Author Interview with Damon L. Wakes

 7. What is your handwriting like?

-8. Do you keep a diary, a writer’s journal, or both?
+8. Do you keep a diary, a writer’s journal, neither, both?

 Neither.
 I have far more ideas than I have time to write, so trying to keep a journal would only eat up time that would be better spent working on more interesting things.